Lochana24/Password-Generator/README.md

 # Password-Generator
-This website creates a password for the user as per his/her requirements.
+This website creates a password for the user as per his/her requirements using Django, HTML, and Bootstrap.